 Nevertheless, the traditional method of sending operators for a direct visual inspection of a manhole comes to a price.
 And for towns and cities, who need to inspect manholes frequently, cost-effective solutions need to be found.

-With the RV-PRO 360 pole manhole camera, you can perform a complete inspection of your manhole system, while requiring only one person to conduct the project.
+With this pole manhole camera, you can perform a complete inspection of your manhole system, while requiring only one person to conduct the project..

-The RV-PRO 360 allows a single unspecialized operator to inspect up to 80 manholes per day, thanks to a 30 feet long pole.
-Moreover, the full sphere of 360° video data captured during the inspection can be offloaded to external analysts rather than being analyzed onsite by the camera operator, allowing maximum uptime in the field.
+The system allows a single unspecialized operator to inspect up to 80 manholes per day, thanks to a 30 feet long pole.
+Moreover, the comprehensive video data captured during the inspection can be offloaded to external analysts rather than being analyzed onsite by the camera operator, allowing maximum uptime in the field.

-In addition to lessening the impact on traffic and improving coding quality by keeping the operator’s attention on the task at hand, using the RV-PRO 360 manhole inspection system has the advantage of effectively lowering manhole inspection costs by increasing the number of inspected manholes per hour/day.
+In addition to lessening the impact on traffic and improving coding quality by keeping the operator’s attention on the task at hand, using this manhole inspection system has the advantage of effectively lowering manhole inspection costs by increasing the number of inspected manholes per hour/day.

-RinnoVision now provides remote coding of manhole inspection videos obtained using the RV-PRO 360 in accordance with the NASSCO standards, enabling contractors to receive payment from their clients more quickly and giving them a greater capacity without having to hire, train, and maintain a specific internal resource for this job.
+RinnoVision now provides remote coding of manhole inspection videos in accordance with the NASSCO standards, enabling contractors to receive payment from their clients more quickly and giving them a greater capacity without having to hire, train, and maintain a specific internal resource for this job.

 RinnoVision is a Canadian company founded by underground infrastructure inspection professionals to meet specific needs in day-to-day operations.
 The reality of an increasingly competitive market sector, coupled with labour shortages, inspired RinnoVision to develop products that significantly improve the efficiency, time savings, safety and profitability of inspection operations.